 4A: Collaboration Skills Evaluation

-Individually use this self-reflection tool to consider the interperson- al skills that support collaboration, and take inventory of your own strengths and weaknesses.
+Individually use this self-reflection tool to consider the interpersonal skills that support collaboration, and take inventory of your own strengths and weaknesses.
 Place a check mark in the bar to indicate your personal capacity in each of the collaboration skills listed below.

-Needs work Great!
-Actively listening to team members

-Agreeing on roles that capitalize on individual strengths

-Analyzing problems without assigning blame

-Building consensus

-Compromising when necessary to move the group forward

-Delegating tasks with open discussion

-Displaying a willingness to problem solve

-Encouraging reluctant group members to participate

-Facilitating group discussion

-Following through with commitments

-Forgiving others when they come up short

-Giving credit to others for their contributions

-Identifying compatible partners to carry out projects

-Identifying obstacles to success

-Maintaining a sense of humor

-Recognizing the strengths and weaknesses of others

-Sharing feelings of frustration or dissatisfaction as they occur

-Speaking respectfully with team members

-Taking a leadership role

-Taking responsibility for mistakes

 Adapted from Doyle, A. (2018).
 Collaboration Definitions, Skills, and Examples. thebalance.com/collaboration-skills-with-examples-2059686